As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Best Rockhounding Clubs in North Carolina

-So don’t hesitate to contact these clubs, and make some new acquaintances.
-You might discover some new rockhounding locations in the state as well, or have people show you around.
+So don’t hesitate to contact these clubs and make new acquaintances.
+You might also discover some new rockhounding locations in the state or have people show you around.

 Can You Take Rocks from Black Hills National Forest?

-If you want to collect rocks from the Black Hills National Forest, know that you don’t have to obtain a permit to do so.
+If you want to collect rocks from the Black Hills National Forest, know you don’t have to obtain a permit.

-However, you are only allowed to carry small rocks and minerals from the surface for personal use.
+However, you can only carry small rocks and minerals from the surface for personal use.
 There are some historical sites here, however, where rockhounding is prohibited.
 Be sure to do your research beforehand.

 TIP: Alluvial deposits along rivers are brilliant places to go rockhounding.
 Find out the best tips on finding gemstones in the nature in the article below: